moelholm/aws-account-bootstrap/README.md

 ## Admin role

-Establish a 'role' that temporarily grants the user admin permissions.
+Create an IAM role that temporarily grants admin permissions.

 The role only can be assumed by a specified MFA enabled IAM user.